Industries

 Government and Public Sector

 Government systems manage sensitive information related to citizens, public services, and national infrastructure.
-Much of this data must remain confidential for extended periods and is subject to evolving policy, procurement, and security standards.
+Much of this data may require long-term confidentiality and is subject to evolving policy, procurement, and security frameworks.

 Relevant use cases include systems where: